An Introduction to Poetry: Five PoemsTeaching and learning resources for a selection of poems

 And like a thunderbolt he falls.

-Speaker: the person (perhaps imaginary) from whose point of view the poem is written; the person delivering the poem as distinct from the author
+Speaker: the person (perhaps imaginary) from whose point of view the poem is written; the person delivering the poem (often distinct from the author)

 Occasion: the situation (a specific event or a general motivating factor) that prompted the poem and/or for which it was written

-Purpose: the reason why the poet wrote the poem and/or why the speaker is delivering the poem
+Purpose: the reason why the poet wrote the poem and/or why the speaker is delivering the poem; the poem’s “message”

-Subject: the topic of the poem; what the poem is about
+Subject: the topic of the poem; the primary thing that the poem is about

 Tone: the attitude that the speaker expresses toward the subject; the speaker’s emotional (and perhaps moral) point of view

 The Great Figure